FarhadG/script-tag-data/README.md

 </html>
 ```

-Your JS file where you have ScriptTagData library loaded by either referencing from here on GitHub or serving it yourself.
+Your JS file where you have ScriptTagData library loaded by either referencing from here on <a href="http://www.github.com/script-tag-data/script-tag-data.min.js" target="_blank">GitHub</a> or serving it yourself.
 ```javascript
 /**
  * This returns the following: